Massive galaxy clusters like "El Gordo'' hint at primordial quantum diffusion

-While most attempts to reconcile those potential issues focus on relaxing either the first or the second assumption mentioned above (\ie modifying the laws of gravity, or invoking the existence of an additional component in the universe content), a natural strategy to accommodate the existence of extreme objects within the \LCDM~paradigm would be to question the third assumption, namely that the statistics of the primordial density fluctuations are Gaussian.
-The reason is twofold: from the experimental perspective, as mentioned above, there are more extreme objects than what Gaussian tails suggest, pointing towards the existence of heavier tails; from the theoretical perspective, the mechanisms usually invoked to produce primordial cosmological perturbations anyway lead to non-Gaussian tails.
+While most attempts to reconcile those potential issues focus on relaxing either the first or the second assumption mentioned above (\ie modifying the laws of gravity, or invoking the existence of additional components in the universe), a natural strategy to accommodate the existence of extreme objects within the \LCDM~paradigm would be to question the third assumption, namely the Gaussianity of the primordial density fluctuations.
+The reason is twofold: experimentally, there are more extreme objects than what Gaussian tails suggest, pointing toward the existence of heavier tails; theoretically, the typical mechanisms producing primordial cosmological perturbations anyway lead to non-Gaussian tails.

-In the early universe indeed, vacuum quantum fluctuations are amplified by gravitational instability and stretched to large distances, giving rise to classical fluctuations in the density field, that later collapse into cosmological structures.
-Note that this mechanism is mostly studied in the context of inflation, but it also operates in most of its alternatives~\cite{Brandenberger:2009jq}.
-When implemented at leading order in cosmological perturbation theory, it gives rise to Gaussian statistics for the perturbations, which is in good agreement with astrophysical observations, such as measurements of the CMB that tightly constrain the amount of non-Gaussianities~\cite{Akrami:2019izv}.
-However, those bounds only apply to large scales and leave small scales mostly unconstrained at their primordial stage.
-Moreover, even at large scales, they restrict the statistics of the most likely fluctuations only, \ie they only allow one to reconstruct the neighborhood of the maximum of the underlying distribution functions, and say little about their tails.
+In the early universe indeed, vacuum quantum fluctuations are amplified by gravitational instability and stretched to large distances, giving rise to classical fluctuations in the density field, that later collapse into cosmological structures.\footnote{This mechanism is mostly studied in the context of inflation, but it also operates in most of its alternatives~\cite{Brandenberger:2009jq}.} At leading order in cosmological perturbation theory, it gives rise to Gaussian perturbations, in good agreement with CMB measurements~\cite{Akrami:2019izv}.
+However, the CMB gives access to large scales only and leaves small scales mostly unconstrained.
+Moreover, even at large scales, they restrict the statistics of the most likely fluctuations only, \ie they reconstruct only the neighbourhood of the maximum of the underlying distribution functions, and say little about their tails.

-Nonetheless, beyond the linear order, those tails are expected to be non-Gaussian.
-The difficulty when trying to characterise the statistics of those tails is that they require non-perturbative techniques.
-Perturbative approaches, such as calculations of the bi- or tri-spectrum at higher order in cosmological perturbation theory, and the use of $\fNL$-like parametrisations, are tailored to describe the small deviations from Gaussian statistics encountered in the vicinity of the maximum of the primordial density function, and cannot account for their tail.
+Nonetheless, beyond linear order, those tails are expected to be non-Gaussian.
+The difficulty when characterising the statistics of those tails is that they require non-perturbative techniques.
+Perturbative approaches, such as calculations of the bi- or tri-spectrum, and $\fNL$-like parametrizations, are tailored to describe small deviations from Gaussianity around the maximum, not accounting for the tails.